 Virtual intern Maya L. on Zoom

-A small, independent federal agency, the ACHP oversees the historic preservation review process for federal projects and manages a variety of preservation programs dealing with national preservation policy and legislation, promoting public appreciation of cultural heritage, Native American interests, climate change and sustainability, building a more inclusive preservation program, workforce development, and youth engagement.
+A small, independent federal agency, the ACHP oversees the historic preservation review process for federal projects and manages a variety of preservation programs dealing with national preservation policy and legislation, promoting public appreciation of cultural heritage, Indigenous peoples interests, climate change and sustainability, reusing historic building stock for contemporary needs, building a more inclusive preservation program, workforce development, and youth engagement.

 Internships are offered each summer and often for the fall or spring semester.
-Internships may be on-site, hybrid, or virtual.
-Opportunities to apply for both tracks are posted below when they are open for application.
+Opportunities to apply are posted below when they are open for application.
+We encourage applications from students at minority-serving institutions.

 Questions?
-Contact Internship Program Coordinator, Judy Rodenstein, at jrodenstein@achp.gov.
+Contact the Internship Program Coordinator at internships@achp.gov.

 Explore preservation-related careers and develop professional skills promoting the sustainable use of our nation’s diverse historic resources.